-DRAFT - For Discussion Purposes

-Caution and D Pisclaimer
+Caution and Disclaimer

-representation any particular p reader or any c f these materials are for information purposes and are provided "as is" without or warranty of any kind, including without limitation, accuracy, completeness or fitness for purposes.
-The New York Independent System Operator assumes no responsibility to the other party for the consequences of any errors or omissions.
-The NYISO may revise these y time in its sole discretion without notice to the reader.
+The contents of these materials are for information purposes and are provided "as is" without representation or warranty of any kind, including without limitation, accuracy, completeness or fitness for any particular purposes.
+The New York Independent System Operator assumes no responsibility to the reader or any other party for the consequences of any errors or omissions.
+The NYISO may revise these materials at any time in its sole discretion without notice to the reader.